 Supplementary Table 1.
-List of implicit keywords used (represent by A, B, C, … etc.)brief explanationfindings of , keyword use and found (+), and secondary keyword found as a result of main keyword searches (*) on targeted e-commerce platforms.
+List of code words used (represented by A, B, C, and so on) with a brief explanation in relation to the species in the column “Synonym”.
+The findings of advertisements were coded as (+) and derivative code words from the primary code words were coded as (*).